proximax-storage/xpx-chain-devportal-docs/docs/guides/mosaic/getting-the-mosaic-indentifier-behind-a-namespace-with-receipts.md

 ## Getting into some code

 In this example, we are going to announce a transfer transaction using `xpx` instead of the native currency mosaic id.
 Once the network confirms the transaction, we will get the block height where the transaction has been recorded.
-With this information, we will then get the namespace-mosaic relation by looking into the block receipts’.
+With this information, we will then get the namespace-mosaic relation by looking into the block receipts.

 1. Define the mosaic you want to send.
 Use a linked namespace identifier (e.g. xpx) instead of the mosaic identifier.